Non-Academic Accommodations / Support

 Procedure for Requesting Disability-related Housing Accommodations:

-A student with a disability requiring special housing accommodations due to his/her physical, psychological, or health-related impairments may request special accommodations through Niagara’s Disability Services Office.
+A student with a disability requiring special housing accommodations due to his/her physical, psychological, or health-related impairments may request special accommodations through Niagara’s Accessibility Services Office.
 Requests for accommodations (e.g., single room, accessible room/bathroom, residency exemptions, and service animals) must be supported by documentation from a qualified professional.
 In every case the review of the student’s needs due to his/her disability are considered in addition to the goals of University Housing.

 Disability-related housing requests must be made well in advance and on an annual basis.
-The specific accommodation request and documentation of disability must be received by Disability Services no later than the deadlines established by the Office of Residence Life each year.
+The specific accommodation request and documentation of disability must be received by Accessibility Services no later than the deadlines established by the Office of Residence Life each year.
 Typically, for continuing students, the deadline is in March or April for the following academic year, and for new students and transfers, early July for the fall term.
 Requests received after these deadlines can only be considered on a space-available basis.

 Requests that require renovations (e.g., room, bathroom renovations) will be implemented in a timely manner and in accordance with Facility Services’ work schedule.